HumanProgrammer1/WeatherStation/README.md

 ```
 then reboot your system.

-From here, just change the scripts and connect your sensors, and hopefully it works.
+From here, just change the scripts and connect your sensors, test the scripts and hopefully it works.

 Enjoy your Meteorology Journey.